Secure Browsing: Best Tips for Chrome Web Store Safety

 Regular patching proves the developer values the extension and its users' security on an ongoing basis rather than a one-and-done strategy.

-Consider Purpose and Trustworthiness
+Consider Purpose and Trustworthiness:

 While many extensions deliver immense value, some proposed uses are inherently higher risk than others simply due to the type of data/activity involved.